We independently research, test, and recommend the best products; you can learn more about our review process here.

 Before we get into the reviews, you should know I grew up fishing out of a Jon boat.
 I love how close you are to the water and the sounds of nature all around you.
 Just because it’s a small boat doesn’t mean you won’t catch big fish!

-Our Favorite Trolling Motors For a Jon Boat
+Top 3 Box Best Trolling Motors For A Jon Boat

 Minn Kota Traxxis